16th May 2017

 Reaching a dry heat of up to 100 degrees, saunas provide ultimate relaxation, easing tense muscles and relieving tension.
 Saunas are wonderful at soothing nerve endings and calming painful migraines as well as lowering blood pressure.
 The clean and clear air allows for reading and other activities to help de-stress and the high temperature promotes a peaceful sleep pattern.

-In addition, the deep sweating that comes from heat bathing in a sauna helps to removes dead skin cells and flushes bacteria from the epidermal layer of skin and sweat ducts.
-Sweating is also know to bring a bath of nutrients and minerals, to the skin which in turn, helps to maintain collagen structure and reduce fine lines and wrinkles.
+In addition, the deep sweating that comes from heat bathing in a sauna helps to remove dead skin cells and flushes bacteria from the epidermal layer of skin and sweat ducts.
+Sweating is also known to bring a bath of nutrients and minerals, to the skin which in turn, helps to maintain collagen structure and reduce fine lines and wrinkles.

 In terms of health benefits, steam is superb for soothing respiratory implications such as allergies and asthma.
 By opening up airways and clearing any congestion, optimum relaxation is achieved and the aches and pains are washed away.
 Steam is also extremely beneficial for the skin, and helps clear blemishes, leaving a healthy glow.